ArtskydJ/tweet-tweet/README.md

 A no-nonsense api for posting tweets.

-This is *only* for updating your twitter status.
+This is *only* for updating your Twitter status.
 This does not get tweets, or stream search results.

 Images and videos are not supported.